Skip to main content

 • Nginx reverse proxy configured

-• Database secured with strong password
+• PostgreSQL secured with strong password

 • Environment variables configured